Last updated on March 15th, 2022

 We gradually made our way through the Latin Quarter and right by the Pantheon, the massive building where some of France’s finest guys and gals and buried, witnessed the first real concert of the day (if you can really call it that).
 It was early in the day and the heavyweight performers were still sleeping, so these young violinists took advantage of the empty prime real estate and played to an audience of three, right outside the famous monument – it’s gonna be an interesting day!

-By now, we thought it’s a good idea to check out what’s happening on the other side of the Seine.
+By now, we thought it was a good idea to check out what’s happening on the other side of the Seine.
 On the way, we came across this awesome cover band who were finally whipping out some tunes we could relate to.

 A real surprise came from what looked like a hybrid band of Mexican mariachis and cowboys from the Wild West.
 In any case, they put an interesting twist to the classic Rolling Stones hit, Paint It Black, and the fans just loved it!